singh1114/pythonprogramming/_posts/2020-10-25-scheduling-a-tweet-using-python-and-django.md

 ## The problem statement

-It is really important to understand what we want to achieve otherwise we end up building some non-useful stuff.
+It is really important to understand what we want to achieve otherwise we end up building something totally different.

 So, I divided the projects into small chunks so that it is easily achievable.